simonquasar/add-pingbacks/readme.txt

 = How It Works =

+1. Go to *Comments > Add Pingbacks*
-1. Select from any custom post type from the dropdown menu
-2. Choose the specific post you want to add the pingback to
+2. Select from any custom post type the specific post you want to add the pingback to
-3. Enter the referrer's site title and URL
-4. Add the excerpt or content of the pingback
+4. Enter the referrer's site title, URL and excerpt or content of the pingback
-5. Click "Add Link Reference" to create the pingback
+5. Click "Add Pingback" to create the pingback

 == Installation ==